 Fortifications, as a necessary work of military defence, have been set up in all places open to attack by land or sea.
 There are dockyards in Calcutta and Bombay.
-There are harbours in those towns as well as in Madras, and there is the Diamond Harbour, a few hours' journey from Calcutta to the south.
+There are harbours in those towns as well as in Madras, Karachi, and Chittagong.
+And there is the Diamond Harbour, a few hours' journey from Calcutta to the south.
 Jetties have been constructed in all the ports for convenience of landing.
-Facilities for landing have also been constructed at river-side stations which never had them before.
-Magnificent bridges exist already, such as the Sone bridge, the Jumna bridge, the Jubilee bridge at Hooghly, the Dufferin bridge at Benares.
+Facilities for landing have also been provided at river-side stations which never had them before.
+Magnificent bridges exist already, such as the Rori Sakkar bridge, the Sone bridge, the Jumna bridge, the Jubilee bridge at Hooghly, the Dufferin bridge at Benares and the Hardinge bridge at Sara.
 More are in course of construction and under contemplation.